Top 7 Key Ingredients to Create a Sales Funnel for Your Agency [+Free Template]

 Put another way, every $1 invested in email marketing can yield $42 in returns.

-- It will nurture your relationship with an existing email subscriber.
+- Nurture your relationship with an existing email subscriber.

-- It will educate a potential client on the benefits of your service (or about the problem you help them solve).
+- Educate a potential client on the benefits of your service (or about the problem you help them solve).

-- It will nudge them to make a purchase decision.
+- Nudge them to make a purchase decision.

-OptinMonster actually found that email has significantly higher engagement—even than social media.
+OptinMonster actually found that email has significantly higher engagement than social media.

 And if you personalize the emails you send to your prospects, the results will be even better.